 With little to no light pollution, a clear night gives you an awesome chance to admire the celestial vistas.
 If you dine at Tali Wiru a star talk is included with your meal.

-The wetter weather recently has seen the desert transform with scrub, flowers and cacti.
-The semi-arid region blooms with desert oaks, honey grevillea and mulga tree.
+In the springtime, the desert can transform with scrub, flowers and cacti.
+If you're around during this time, this semi-arid region blooms with desert oaks, honey grevillea and mulga tree.

 In the cooler months, this pop-up restaurant serves a five-star dinner in the red centre.
 The menu draws on native ingredients and flavours – think lemon myrtle, native samphire, emu apples, desert lime and salt bush all used in refined dishes.
 Standouts from the menu include a bush tomato burrata and Paroo kangaroo rillettes.
 The only thing that will distract you from the food is the stunning setting – Uluru is your dining companion.